5/8/2025

 Operator

 Thank you.
-Our next question comes from Colin.
+Our next question comes from Colin Barron with Deutsche Bank.

 speaker

-Good morning.
+Hey, good morning.
 Thank you for taking my questions here.
-I'd like to dig a little bit more into the tariff impact.
-How do you think we'll mitigate the impact in fiscal year 2025?
-I guess any hope in quantifying what the current incremental tariff costs would look like immediately and just on an annual basis as we move beyond fiscal year 25?
-I guess I'm just trying to get a sense of like what this could look like and what kind of cost actions you need to take as we move past some of the inventory that you have, pre-paramount inventory you have on your balance sheet.
+I'd want to dig a little bit more into the tariff impacts.
+I understand you fully expect to mitigate the impact in fiscal year 25.
+Was any helping quantifying what the current incremental tariff costs would look like mitigated just on an annual basis as we move beyond fiscal year 25?
+I guess I'm just trying to get a sense of, like, what this could look like and what kind of cost actions you need to take as we move past some of the inventory that you have, pre-tariff inventory you have on your balance sheet.

 speaker